navikt/kafka-embedded-env/README.md

-# kafka.embedded
+# kafka-embedded-env

-A simple API for creating an embedded kafka environment with the KafkaEnvironment class.
+A simple API for creating an embedded Kafka environment with the KafkaEnvironment class, typically used for running integration tests.
-Based on confluent.io version 4 environment.
+Based on the Confluent Open Source Platform v4.

 Instead of using the classic ports (2181,9092...) for each server, the class will get the required number of available port and use those in configurations for each server.